ltrgoddard/thesis/temp.markdown

 respective accidents are quoted sequentially below, Oliver following
 Upward:

-> An iron echo approached us.
-Clambering the lower rocks I turned.
+> \singlespacing An iron echo approached us.
+Clambering the lower rocks
+> I turned.
+The express had taken the points.
+Booster-fitted,
+> excessively rolling, the racing Mogul engine rounded the curve,
+> bounded into the rear of the carriage we had left.
+Coaches mounted
+> like viciously copulating bulls, telescoped like ventilator hatches.
+> Nostril gaps in a tunnel clogged with wreckage instantly flamed.
+A
+> faint jet of blood sprayed from a vacant window.
+Frog-sprawling bodies
+> fumed in blazing reeds.
+The architrave of the tunnel crested with
+> daffodils fell compact as hinged scenery.
+Tall rag-feathered birds
+> with corrugated red wattles limped from holes among the rocks.[^389]

+> \singlespacing Everyone got out, never minding the bad weather that
+> met them, more concerned that the whole rear of the train had
+> reprehensibly failed in its direction.
+Donald soon realized that his
+> journey had simply crocked its elbow.
+He could dimly see the tragedy
+> like a hill in his past.
+The two central carriages had remarkably
+> telescoped, a time-juncture; they had torn each other’s metal aside in
+> eagerness to come together and had reared up in excitement.
 The
-> express had taken the points.
-Booster-fitted, excessively rolling, the
-> racing Mogul engine rounded the curve, bounded into the rear of the
-> carriage we had left.
-Coaches mounted like viciously copulating bulls,
-> telescoped like ventilator hatches.
-Nostril gaps in a tunnel clogged
-> with wreckage instantly flamed.
-A faint jet of blood sprayed from a
-> vacant window.
-Frog-sprawling bodies fumed in blazing reeds.
-The
-> architrave of the tunnel crested with daffodils fell compact as hinged
-> scenery.
-Tall rag-feathered birds with corrugated red wattles limped
-> from holes among the rocks.[^389]

-> Everyone got out, never minding the bad weather that met them, more
-> concerned that the whole rear of the train had reprehensibly failed in
-> its direction.
-Donald soon realized that his journey had simply
-> crocked its elbow.
-He could dimly see the tragedy like a hill in his
-> past.
-The two central carriages had remarkably telescoped, a
-> time-juncture; they had torn each other’s metal aside in eagerness to
-> come together and had reared up in excitement.
-The engine, quite
-> unharmed, remained coupled on to the front carriage and was panting
+> engine, quite unharmed, remained coupled on to the front carriage and
-> like a dog no longer interested in the night’s orgy.
-Donald’s famous
+> was panting like a dog no longer interested in the night’s orgy.
-> locust gesture came upon him again, cracking his joints, which exuded
+> Donald’s famous locust gesture came upon him again, cracking his
-> darkness as the carriages cocked up and uttered that portentous
+> joints, which exuded darkness as the carriages cocked up and uttered
-> wailing.[^390]
+> that portentous wailing.[^390]

 \noindent Perhaps the most obvious points of comparison here are the twin sexual metaphors, both expressed through reference to animals: